 Access to confidential information (whether from firms or national authorities/supervisors) will only be provided to peer review team members and designated Secretariat staff via an appropriate confidentiality agreement.
+Annex A of this Handbook provides an illustrative example of a confidentiality agreement template for sharing firm-level data.
+This agreement will serve as a template that will be adapted as necessary to meet the needs of different peer reviews.
 Such a protocol will ensure that sensitive information obtained in the context of a peer review will not be disclosed or used for private advantage, and that confidentiality obligations will continue even after the completion of the review assignment.